iSHAREScheme/Documentation/service-provider/service.rst

 Request
 -------

 Request can make use of any HTTP method and can contain any extra headers.
 Parameters are undefined because they vary for each Service Provider due to their business specific logic.
+Note: Additional headers for security, statefulnes, application functionality could be added and is out of scope of this specification.

 Headers
 ~~~~~~~